Owner Portal Tenant Portal

 Updated Lease Executed

 Every renewal includes a revised lease agreement reflecting current Washington State law, the new rent, the new term, and any updated policy terms.
-All adult occupants sign through the Rentvine portal.
-A lease that was current two years ago may need revision — we handle it automatically.
+All adult occupants sign electronically through the Rentvine portal.
+A lease that was current two years ago may now be out of date — rules around fees and disclosures change often — so we refresh the language and handle signing automatically.

 When to Renew vs. Re-Lease